Feature

 Restoring our woodlands and trees

-Woodlands and landscapes rich in trees are of vital importance for climate, nature and people.
+Woodlands, forests and landscapes rich in trees are of vital importance for climate, nature and people.
 Managed sustainably, they provide habitats for wildlife, help regulate our air and water, and provide a source of raw materials.
-We also know that trees, especially mature ones, are a crucial carbon store.
-To make the most of their potential, we need policies that protect, restore and reconnect our woodland habitats, increasing biodiversity in the process.
-The types of trees, the location and how woods are managed are all important for wildlife.
-The right strategic land use approach, with associated funding mechanisms, will be essential to deliver 'the right tree in the right place'.
+We also know that Ancient Woodlands and trees, especially mature ones, are a crucial carbon store.
+To make the most of their potential, we need policies that protect, restore and reconnect our woodland habitats, increasing resilience to climate change and boosting biodiversity in the process.
+Find out more in our storymap here.

 Share this article